appbaseio/Docs/content/docs/reactivesearch/ui-builder/search/index.md

 When configuring username/password authentication, you can optionally choose to enable user sign-ups or manage your end-users with the User Management Portal from within the dashboard.

-> Note: This feature is only available for Production and Enterprise plan users
+> Note: This feature is available for Production and Enterprise plan users

 You can configure end-user authentication with Enterprise providers like SAML or AD.

-> Note: This feature is only available for Enterprise plan users
+> Note: This feature is available for Enterprise plan users

 ### Custom Domain